dassarthak18/SobolBox/README.md

 Once these extrema estimates are obtained, they are fed into Z3 along with the safety specification for analysis.
 The key insight here is that in control and optimization problems, sensitivity is higher near optima - meaning that constraint violation often occurs at or near the optimum when the unconstrained optimum is infeasible.

+* If the analysis finds an optimum or a Sobol sequence sample that is a valid safety violation, the falsifier returns ``sat`` along with the counterexample.
-* If the analysis determines that a safety violation is not possible given the computed output bounds, the falsifier returns ``unsat``.
+* If the analysis is unable to find a counterexample but determines that a safety violation is not possible given the computed output bounds, the falsifier returns ``unsat``.
 The output bounds computed by our algorithm are under-approximations.
 As such, ``unsat`` results are high confidence, but not sound guarantees.
-* If the analysis finds an optimum or a Sobol sequence sample that is a valid safety violation, the falsifier returns ``sat`` along with the counterexample.
 * If the tool encounters neural networks of effective input dimension greater than 15000, or if the analysis is inconclusive, the falsifier quits gracefully and returns ``unknown``.

 SobolBox also implements built-in parallelization and caching of Sobol sequences as well as computed output bounds to reduce computational overheads over incremental runs.